rahul-gharat/dronahq-docs/docs/reference/connectors/twillio.md

 ### Using Twilio for Verification

 DronaHQ  enables integration with Twilio through ready-made connectors to send WhatsApp text and media messages to your customers and prospects.
 The Twilio integration also supports user verification using one-time passcodes or verification codes via SMS or Email.
 For email verification, Twilio integrates effectively with SendGrid, allowing you to harness its power for substitution.
-With the Twilio Connector in , you can easily set up a secure authentication system to protect user identity and site access. ector.
-Specify the code length and set validations as needed, then click Save.
+With the Twilio Connector, you can easily set up a secure authentication system to protect user identity and site access.